ReScience/ReScienceC/docs/editorial_bot.md

 ### Recommending a paper for acceptance

-JOSS topic editors can recommend a paper for acceptance and ask for the final proofs to be created by EditorialBot with the following command:
+ReScience C topic editors can recommend a paper for acceptance and ask for the final proofs to be created by EditorialBot with the following command:

 ```text
 @editorialbot recommend-accept